What is a pathogenic microbe?

 The majority of an animals immune system is based on the health of their digestive tract because most of the pathogenic or “bad microbes” likely to challenge them are consumed via their food or water.

-“Good” or “probiotic” microbes, in addition to not being pathogenic themselves, are often quite good at killing or limiting the ability of “bad” microbes to thrive.
+“Good” or “probiotic” microbes, in addition to not being pathogenic themselves, are often quite good at limiting the ability of “bad” microbes to thrive.

 How does the gut health affect the immune system?